abhinavpeddi95/Sentiment-Analysis-of-Financial-News/README.md

 # Sentiment Analysis of Financial News using NLTK

-This project aims to perform sentiment analysis on financial news articles using the Natural Language Toolkit (NLTK) library.
-The goal is to classify the sentiment of news articles as positive, negative, or neutral based on the textual content.
+The project performed sentiment analysis on financial news articles using the NLTK library.
+Various models, including Logistic regression, SVM, XGBoost, KNN, and Random Forest, were employed for sentiment classification.
+Hyperparameter tuning techniques were applied to optimize accuracy.
+The project successfully implemented sentiment analysis, accurately classifying sentiment as positive, negative, or neutral based on the textual content.
+Linear support vector machine models yielded the best results overall.

 # Dataset
 The dataset used in this project is sourced from the Sentiment Analysis of Financial News.
 It includes information such as time, headline, description.